bertbalcaen/esdi-webdesign-course/browsers.md

 - 2 browsers can show the same page in a different way.
 - Back in the 90's and 2000's, there were big problems with compatibility between browsers.
 - Some sites only worked properly in a specific browser.
 - An organization was formed: the Word Wide Web Consortium, the W3C.
+See https://www.w3.org.
-- W3C is A non-profit organization, representative from all the companies that make browsers.
+- W3C is a non-profit organization, with representatives from all the companies that make browsers.
 - W3C develops standards for browser technology.
 - For example: HTML, CSS animations, ...
 - A standard is just a theoretical description of how something is supposed to work.